oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 Note it is optional, if the file is not there no error, it's just skipped. if the configuration file is non optional (it **must** be there) leaving the .optional() out will generate an exception at start up.
 That may be harsh, but it's far better to know immediately there's a problem than to only find out a while later when your program seems to be using values you didn't expect !

-We'll see later in the Kuberneties labs why we're using configuration files in the conf and confsecure directories, but it does demonstrate that you don't need to have all of your config in the same place
+We'll see later in the Kubernetes labs why we're using configuration files in the conf and confsecure directories, but it does demonstrate that you don't need to have all of your config in the same place

 Look at the conf/storefront-config.yaml file,